-HoneySpam [13] is a specialized honeypot framework based on honeyd [25] to deter email address harvesters, poison spam address databases, and intercept or block spam traffic that goes through the open relay/proxy decoys set by HoneySpam.
-With the network virtualization offered by honeyd, HoneySpam can set up multiple fake web servers, open proxies, and open relays.
-Fake web servers provide specially crafted webpages to trap email address harvesting bots.
+HoneySpam [Andreolini et al. 2005] is a specialized honeypot framework based on honeyd [Provos 2004] to deter e-mail address harvesters, poison spam address databases, and intercept or block spam traffic that goes through the open relay/proxy decoys set by HoneySpam.
+With the network virtualization offered by honeyd, HoneySpam can set up multiple fake Web servers, open proxies, and open relays.
+Fake Web servers provide specially crafted Web pages to trap e-mail address harvesting bots.
 Fake open proxies or open relays are used to track spammers exploiting them and block spam going through them.

 HoneySpam shares the same motivation of countering spam at the source as DBSpam, and both deal with spam proxies.
 However, the role of proxy and anti-spam approaches in HoneySpam are quite different from those in DBSpam.
 The proxies of HoneySpam are intentionally set on end hosts, and spam sources are logged by HoneySpam.
 Thus, spam tracking is very easy.
 In contrast, detecting spam proxies is the major task of DBSpam, and proxy identification and spam tracking can only be accomplished through traffic analysis.
 On the other hand, these two tracing and blocking systems are complementary to each other.
-Moreover, both of them can be used for spam signature generation, spam forensic and law enforcement.
+Moreover, both of them can be used for spam signature generation, spam forensic, and law enforcement.